Life Expectancy With DMD: New Treatments and Improved Survival Rates

 DMD is a rare neuromuscular disorder diagnosed in early childhood that causes muscle weakness and degeneration that gets worse over time.
 DMD is caused by genetic changes in the dystrophin gene, which gives instructions to make dystrophin proteins.
 This protein is responsible for holding muscle cells together and helping them function properly.
 People with DMD don’t make enough dystrophin, which causes muscle symptoms.

 DMD is the most common type of muscular dystrophy, affecting 4.8 per 100,000 people globally.
 The condition accounts for around half of all cases of muscular dystrophy.
-A milder form of muscular dystrophy known as Becker muscular dystrophy (BMD) — which affects 1.6 in 100,000 people globally — tends to affect teenagers and young adults.
+A milder form of muscular dystrophy known as Becker muscular dystrophy (BMD) — which affects 1.6 in 100,000 people globally — tends to develop in teenagers and young adults.

 Most symptoms of DMD develop in early childhood.
 Over time, people with DMD can develop other complications that affect their disease outlook, including lung and heart problems.